 When you acquire a giant breed, like the Dogue de Bordeaux, you do so because you are in love with BIG dogs.
 Therefore, you want the puppy you purchase to grow up to be a big, massive dog.
 Unfortunately, too many are under the assumption that the more you feed your Dogue de Bordeaux puppy, the bigger he will end up being as an adult.
 This is a MYTH.
 Even if you feed your puppy a 5-star kibble, or BARF diet, overfeeding will only hurt your baby.
 So the question of ‘What to feed my Dogue de Bordeaux puppy?’ is probably on your mind.

 The nutritional needs of a giant breed puppy are much different from those of small and medium breeds.
 Why?
 Because the way they grow makes them prone to orthopedic issues.
 Choosing the most appropriate feed for your Dogue de Bordeaux puppy and feeding the correct amount can significantly lower the risks.

 What makes giant breed puppies different?
 They grow faster than smaller breeds and they stay puppies longer.
 A Dogue de Bordeaux puppy can grow from one pound to well over one hundred pounds their first year of life.
 This rapid growth means their bones must change quickly putting them at risk of forming improperly.
 A Dogue de Bordeaux can still be considered a puppy as it continues to grow until 2 years old.
 Subsequently, what and how much you feed is going to have a remarkable impact.

 LOOK AT THE LABELS

-YOU MUST CHECK THE LABELS!
+YOU MUST CHECK LABELS!
 Only a select few of AAFCO (Association of American Feed Control Officials) compliant puppy foods are safe for giant breed puppies.
 Should you decide to feed a dry kibble (as opposed to raw or BARF), it is imperative then that you not go to Wal-Mart and grab whatever dog food bag is handy on the shelf.
-Your puppy should be maintained on a grain-free, protein rich diet.
 You will have to go to a pet supply store to purchase this quality of kibble.

 WHAT WE RECOMMEND